gtaylor44/FirebaseAuth/README.md

 # Firebase Token Authorization for C#

-In this implementation, verification of token takes place within the Authorization pipeline.
-Public keys for signature verification are extracted from https://www.googleapis.com/robot/v1/metadata/x509/securetoken@system.gserviceaccount.com as per documenation.
-The ID token is signed by the private key corresponding to the token's kid claim.
-The max-age in the Cache-Control header of the response is used to cache the request in memory using an absolute caching policy to reduce latency and unneccessary web requests.
+Caches certificate based on max-age in the Cache-Control header of the response to reduce latency and unneccessary web requests.

 More info on verifying Firebase tokens with 3rd party libraries can be found here: https://firebase.google.com/docs/auth/admin/verify-id-tokens